SlimeVR/SlimeVR-Docs-Site/src/diy/imu-comparison.md

 <b>Comment:</b> Tracking slightly better than the MPU6050.
 ```

-The MPU6500 is the middle ground of the MPU chips available.
+MPU6500 is the middle ground of the MPU chips available.
 The drift time of this IMU may be a slight improvement over the MPU6050.

 |Drift time |Cost |Availability|Build quality|